Bhat-Gurunandan/ajeeb-goa/markdown/chapter06.md

 ---
 title: The 'State' of Migrants
-style: chapter
 ---

 ### Chapter 6
-# The 'State' of Migrants
+# THE 'STATE' OF MIGRANTS

 Unlike the rest of India, Goa is a state formed by four kinds of major migrations.
 Two among them are similar to the rest of India while the